-Schools and colleges will benefit from a further £1.6m investment in personal careers guidance for young people, the Careers & Enterprise Company announce today.
+Schools and colleges will benefit from a further £1.6m investment in personal careers guidance for young people.
 This is part of an overall £2.5m Personal Guidance Fund which was first announced by The Careers & Enterprise Company in November 2018 and will support thousands of young people through organisations such as Achieving for Children and the Association of Colleges.

 The fund supports the development of innovative, cost effective models for careers guidance.
 The funded projects will be used to develop practical guidance and case studies to support best practice across all schools and colleges.

 Personal careers guidance provides young people with dedicated time with a qualified career adviser, allowing them to identify their ambitions and what is important to them, to help individuals make informed decisions about their futures.